nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>CD: Pale Tongue - main hall east</td><td>In the Giant Slave muck pit leading up to Deacons</td></tr>
 <tr><td>CD: Pale Tongue - upper roofs, outdoors far end</td><td>Before the rafters on the way to Rosaria, up a flying buttress and straight right, passing a halberd-wielding Large Hollow Soldier</td></tr>
 <tr><td>CD: Poisonbite Ring - moat, hall past miniboss</td><td>In the pit with the Infested Corpse, accessible from the Ravenous Crystal Lizard area or from dropping down near the second Cleansing Chapel shortcut</td></tr>
-<tr><td>CD: Red Bug Pellet - lower roofs, upstairs between buttresses</td><td>In the area after the cathedral roof against the wall of the cathedral, down the path from the Cathedral Evangelist.</td></tr>
+<tr><td>CD: Red Bug Pellet - lower roofs, up stairs between buttresses</td><td>In the area after the cathedral roof against the wall of the cathedral, down the path from the Cathedral Evangelist.</td></tr>
 <tr><td>CD: Red Bug Pellet - right of cathedral front doors</td><td>Up the stairs past the Infested Corpse graveyard and the left, toward the roof path to the right of the cathedral doors</td></tr>
 <tr><td>CD: Red Sign Soapstone - passive mob drop by Rosaria&#x27;s Bed Chamber</td><td>Dropped by passive Corpse-grub against the wall near the entrance to Rosaria&#x27;s Bed Chamber</td></tr>
 <tr><td>CD: Repair Powder - by white tree</td><td>In the graveyard with the White Birch and Infested Corpses</td></tr>